apple/swift-nio-http2/Sources/NIOHTTP2/Docs.docc/Articles/Multiplexing-for-maintainers.md

 ## Inline

-`_Inline_` multiplexing is the newer way of multiplexer stream and is implemented inline in the ``NIOHTTP2Handler``.
+`_Inline_` multiplexing is the newer way of multiplexing streams and is implemented inline in the ``NIOHTTP2Handler``.
 It was created to reduce the cost of multiplexing incurred by the legacy multiplexer by removing the out-of-band passing of information as user-inbound events.
 Like the legacy multiplexer, it